How to Quit a Diet Coke Addiction

 - “It would be so much fun to be physically transformed by the time everyone has vaccines!
 This is step one, and then sugar and fitness!”

-I set things up so that I had new habits to try out.
+I set things up so that I had new habits to try out as I practiced step #3.
 I wasn’t a coffee drinker a few months ago but I liked the idea of loving my morning coffee.
-It didn’t take immediately because I was drinking a Diet Coke as I made my morning coffee, much to the chagrin of those watching me on video calls (Hi Mel, Renay, and Nadine).
+It didn’t take immediately because I was drinking a Diet Coke as I made my morning coffee but now I love my morning coffee.

 The game changers were:

-I secretly did exactly what I tell my clients not to do.
+Catching yourself and redirecting as opposed to negotiating with yourself or looking for loopholes dislike building a muscle.
+I found myself doing exactly what I tell my clients not to do: I tried to change everything at once.
 I decided that it would be fun to quit Diet Coke while concurrently upping my fitness and diet habits because moderation is boring and I love a good perfectionist fantasy.

 It never works.
 I had a small injury and went right back to the same old patterns in everything.
 Note to self: You can’t change everything at once.
 If you successfully change one thing at a time, one thing after another, you will always come out ahead in the long run.
 I chose to prioritize quitting Diet Coke.

 Catching my auto-pilot thoughts was harder than catching my auto-pilot Diet Coke drinking.
 If I caught myself thinking that I wanted a Diet Coke or looking for loopholes in the quitting plan, I reached for thoughts from step #3.
 It takes a little time and effort to reprogram yourself after a 30-year habit, but it got easier.